DmitriiGoro/Thomason_algorithm_lollipop/README.md

 This library is well-suited for research and educational purposes related to Hamiltonian graph theory, and supports customization for testing different configurations and properties of chord sets in cubic graphs.

 ## Read more in [docs](https://dmitriigoro.github.io/Thomason_algorithm_lollipop/index.html)
-Usage examples are available in the `ThomasonAlgorithm.Demo` project, located in the `/demo` directory.
+Usage examples are available in the `ThomasonAlgorithm.Demo` project, located in the `/demo` directory and are described in docs.